- Who We Are

 What’s the Difference Between a SIMPLE IRA and a Traditional IRA?

 Both the SIMPLE IRA and the traditional IRA are tax-deferred retirement savings plans.
 The SIMPLE IRA is designed for small businesses with under 100 employees.
 The main difference between the two is that SIMPLE IRAs have a higher employee contribution limit ($13,500 versus $6,000) and a higher catch-up contribution limit (an additional $3,000 versus $1,000) for employees over the age of 50.

 SIMPLE IRAs also require mandatory contributions from the employer.
 A drawback that is unlike a traditional IRA, is that SIMPLE IRAs are not permitted to have any ROTH contributions.
 Both SIMPLE and traditional IRAs have early withdrawal penalties of 10%, however, SIMPLE IRAs have an extra 25% penalty if the withdrawal occurs within two years of the first deposit.

 How does a SIMPLE 401(k) differ from a Traditional 401(k)?

-SIMPLE 401(k) plans are very similar to a traditional 401(k) except with a few minor differences.
+SIMPLE 401(k) plans are very similar to a traditional 401(k) with a few minor differences.
 The biggest difference is that the employer is required to make a contribution under a SIMPLE 401(k) plan.

 These plans are designed specifically for small businesses with under 100 employees.
 The lack of non-discrimination testing along with straightforward benefits reduces the amount of administration required with a traditional 401(k).